kjellalmgren/pingservices/pingservices-readme.md

 	# pingservices: ELF 64-bit LSB executable, ARM aarch64, version 1 (SYSV), statically linked, stripped

 # Build our image

-==**Dockerfile.builder**==
+**Dockerfile.builder**

-Now we will start to build up our image layer for layer, we start with resin/rpi-raspbian as a base layer.
+Now we will start to build up our image layer by layer, we start with resin/rpi-raspbian as our base layer.
 You find this on hub.docker.com.
 After this you will start adding our go programs all prerequisite, directories and files.

     # -------------------------------------------------
     # FROM resin/rpi-raspbian